 I was lucky enough to hear Bill’s observations firsthand on a recent hike down the Bright Angel Trail.
 I was escorting him to a whitewater rafting trip being conducted by the Grand Canyon Field Institute where he would join a cluster of other experts for the lower half of an 18-day river trip.
 As if to drive his points home, we were brushing past tinder-dry foliage left browning after one of the canyon’s driest winters on record.

-Despite the dire topic, Bill’s humor and optimism was contagious.
+Despite the dire topic, Bill’s humor and optimism were contagious.
 His book is equally charged with insight, caution, and a zest for life.
 This would be a great addition to any summer reading list.